Mesh shaders

 meshlet_vertices

 These are uint32_t that hold index to the real vertex buffer.
-These are here because if we don't we need to duplicated vertices for each meshlet.
-To prevent that we create a index buffer
+These are here because we don't want to duplicated vertices for each meshlet.
+As we assume that all vertices are right next to each other.

 Rendering models with meshlets